Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Ten-dimensional background

 Let us now perform the coordinate transformation

 which takes metric (\ref{2}) (with parameters (\ref{5})) to the more familiar Poincare-like form, convenient for writing down the Dirac equation on this background:

 where

-$k$ and $z_{IR}$ in (\ref{6}), (\ref{7}) are simply expressed through $L$ and $r_{Sch}$ in (\ref{2}), (\ref{3}), there is no need to put down these expressions since in what follows only background (\ref{6}), (\ref{7}) with its free dimensionless parameters $\gamma$ and $\kappa$ will be used.
+$k$ and $z_{IR}$ in (\ref{6}), (\ref{7}) are simply expressed through $L$ and $r_{Sch}$ in (\ref{2}), (\ref{3}), there is no need to put down these expressions since in what follows only background (\ref{6}), (\ref{7}) with its free parameters: period $T_{\theta}$ and dimensionless $\gamma$ and $\kappa$ will be used.
 Also, for completeness, we present the expression of the scalar field in terms of $z$ and $\gamma$: $e^{\alpha\phi} \sim z^{3(5 - \gamma)/4}$, although this will not be needed in what follows.

 We note that for $\alpha = 0$ in action (\ref{1}) metric (\ref{6}) describes the Schwarzschild deformed $AdS_{6} \times S^{4}$ space-time where $\kappa$ is the ratio of radius of $S^{4}$ to radius $k^{-1}$ of $AdS_{6}$.
 For $\alpha = 1/2$ in (\ref{1}) background (\ref{6}) is the Schwarzschild deformed IIA supergravity metric.